Watershed Health - 2020

 The Puget Sound region is a unique network of mountain peaks, plateaus, rivers, lakes, and marine waters.
 These natural wonders make Pierce County a beautiful place to visit, live, work and play.
 Maintaining healthy water quality in the streams, rivers and lakes that connect the Cascade Mountains to Puget Sound is essential to the quality of life and prosperity of Pierce County residents, businesses and wildlife.

 Water quality has declined in most areas of Pierce County as the population and development have grown over the past century.
-The most common water quality concerns in Pierce County streams are high levels of bacteria, nitrogen and phosphorus, elevated summer temperature and low dissolved oxygen concentrations.
+The most common water quality concerns in Pierce County streams are high levels of bacteria, nitrogen and phosphorus, elevated summer temperatures and low dissolved oxygen concentrations.

 The Water Quality Index (WQI) score is calculated using monthly stream water quality sampling for bacteria, pH, dissolved oxygen, temperature, turbidity, total suspended solids, total nitrogen and total phosphorus.
 It is a measure of eight common parameters that are known to impact the health of freshwater streams.
 By observing the chemical and physical properties of the stream, we can better understand stream health and the impacts it may have on humans, fish and wildlife.

 Pierce County conducts shellfish beach sampling and coordinates with the Tacoma-Pierce County Health Department and other partners on programs to keep pollutants out of shellfish beds.

 2702 S 42nd St, Ste 109